Russolves/Cpp-basicconfig-cmake/README.md

 # C-basicconfig-cmake
-Boilerplate code for configuring C++ and CMake basic configuration on VS code for reference
+Basic boilerplate code for configuring C++ and CMake configuration on VS code for reference

 ## **Table of Contents**